Celebrate diversity, unity and pride at Latinfest-ICT

 Each year, Americans observe National Hispanic Heritage Month from Sept.
 15 to Oct.
 15, by celebrating the histories, cultures and contributions of Hispanic/Latinos in America whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.”Latinfest-ICT

 Latinfest-ICT is on Saturday, Sept.
-17, from 11 a.m. to 11 p.m. at Old Town Square, E. 2nd St N in Wichita.
+17, from 11 a.m. to 11 p.m. at Old Town Square, E. 2nd Street North in Wichita.
 It is an outdoor event free to the public.

 The event will have authentic food vendors, performances, a live salsa band and more.